-HEE is a prescribed body for purposes of the legislation, so trainees can raise concerns to HEE and expect statutory protection.
-For more information visit: HEE's Whistleblowing (Protected Disclosure) Policy or refer to your organisation whistleblowing policy and Raising Concerns Policy Guidance For the NHS.
+NHS England is a prescribed body for the purposes of the legislation, so trainees can raise concerns to NHS England and expect statutory protection.
+For more information visit: refer to your organisation's whistleblowing policy and Raising Concerns: Policy Guidance For the NHS.

-2.5 Failure-to-disclose issues which may affect training
+Failure-to-disclose issues which may affect training

-The GPhC outline the requirements of pharmacy professionals including those applying to join the foundation training scheme here: Something to declare.
+The GPhC outline the requirements of pharmacy professionals, including those applying to join the foundation training scheme, here: Something to declare.